dee0/ocm-toi-helloworld/README.md

    and then afterwards validating the result against the json schema `toiExecutor.schema`

-   NOTE: If you expect spiff++ template elements from the libraries to be available for the following step you will need to escape them with `((!`.
-An example of this is in `getCredentials` in the file `toiPackageTemplateLibraryOne.yaml`.

 3. Make executor config from:
    - toiExecutor.configTemplate.
 This is a spiff template
    - Output from previous step